 Feet and toes

-Feet are known as a particularly popular erotic zone, and Lawrenz says there might be a psychoanalytical explanation for that: "While crawling, one of the first things a baby sees is the foot, and thus libidinal energy is drawn toward the foot, and it becomes an area where we channel our sexual energy.
+Feet are known as a particularly popular erotic zone (and a type of kink), and Lawrenz says there might be a psychoanalytical explanation for that: "While crawling, one of the first things a baby sees is the foot, and thus libidinal energy is drawn toward the foot, and it becomes an area where we channel our sexual energy.
 Whether you have a particular affinity for feet or not, some kind of stimulation in the area can often feel wonderful."

 If you're new to foot play, Zrenchik encourages approaching the area with creativity and confidence.
 He recommends alternating between soft and firm touch and using the mouth, tongue, fingers, and even genitals to stimulate the feet.